mmniazi/rrt_star/README.md

 # Robocup 2015
-Robocup 2015 AI code base having a high performance RRT* for path planning along with some pre and post processing techniques to further improve performance.
-The module also contain ball tracking and gaol keeping sub modules.
+Robocup 2015 code base, implemented using RRT* for path planning (along with some pre and post processing techniques to improve performance).
+Also contains ball tracking and goal keeping modules.